 Please fill in the form below if you have any questions and and we will be in touch with you as soon as possible.

 The SμGRE-1 payload is a passenger that will fly in the electronics bay of the NASA Sounding Rocket mission Water Recovery X-ray Rocket (WRX-R), led by Penn State University.

 WRX-R is a high-energy astrophysics experiment looking at the Vela Supernova Remnant (SNR) and aims to test cutting edge X-ray optics, diffraction gratings and detectors.

 CAD models of the SuGRE-1 payload can be seen in bright green at http://www.jamestutt.com/off-plane-grating-rocket-experiment/

 Based at Bletchley Park Science & Innvovation Centre, Dynamic Imaging Analytics Limited (DIAL) is a science innovation company founded in 2015, specialising in the development and delivery of high performance imaging and sensor solutions for space instrumentation and terrestrial applications.
 DIAL also have a dedicated focus on encouraging public engagement in science and inspiring the next generation into engineering.
-Recent public engagement events include MK Innovates Festival, Bytes festival and F1 in Schools.
+Recent public engagement events include MK Innovates Festival and Bytes Festival.
 DIAL is supported by the UK Space Agency, a partner in the LUVMI lunar rover European Horizons 2020 mission and a member of the Silverstone Technology Cluster.